 The Mind Palace

-A Sherlock Holmes-themed cocktail bar has just opened next to the pop up immersive experience The Game Is Now.
+A Sherlock Holmes-themed cocktail bar has opened next to the pop up immersive experience The Game Is Now.
 It’s called The Mind Palace, and it’s a pretty good place to sharpen up by destroying any of the weaker brain cells that may have been holding you back.
 They even have immersive cocktail games, like “The Case of the Poisoned Chalice” to help you do it.

-Details: Weds-Sat throughout November | Doyle’s Opticians, W12 Shopping Centre, W12 8PP
+Details: Weds-Sat throughout January | Doyle’s Opticians, W12 Shopping Centre, W12 8PP